Goldney Hall: Grotto

 The ornately decorated grotto was created between 1737 and 1764 (dated 1739) and has been designated by English Heritage as a Grade I listed building.
 It is decorated inside with shells, quartz and rock crystal and inside is a pillared hall with fountains, rock pool, statue of Neptune and a Lion's Den.
 In 1762-5 Thomas Paty was employed in "grinding, gooping and laying" tiles for the grotto.

 The grotto was built as the centrepiece of the gardens by Thomas Goldney III.
 It is the only Grotto in Britain with both a shell room and running water.

 The grotto is approximately 36 ft (11 m) long by 12 ft (3.6 m) wide and consists of three chambers divided by pillars encrusted with quartz crystals.
 The central chamber houses a life size plaster of paris lion with a lioness sitting in a den behind.
 Another chamber hosts a seated river god with water running from an urn over giant clams into a pool.
 It is lined with over 200 species of shell brought back from such locations as the Caribbean, and African waters.
 The roof of the central hall is composed of closely fitting blocks of Bath stone carved into pseudo-stalactites.
 On a panel on the door is the portrait of a lady, thought to be Ann Goldney (1707–96), the younger sister of Thomas Goldney III.

 The grotto is opened to the public during Garden Tour days organised by the University's Conference Office and to students at various points through the academic year.

 Student life

 Goldney Hall is one of the smaller halls of residence at the University of Bristol and is located away from the main grouping of halls in Stoke Bishop.
-As a result, the hall has a strong individual identity and close knit community.
+As a result, the hall has a strong individual identity and close-knit community.

 Ball

 The Goldney Ball is an annual event held in the grounds of Goldney Hall to mark the end of term and the summer exam period for students in the Bristol area and typically attracts over 1000 students.
-Previous artists to headline and perform at the Ball include Hot Chocolate (1998), Roni Size (1999), Shy FX, DJ Hype, BodyRockers, Ninja Tune, Jools Holland, and the Scratch Perverts, as well as illusionist Derren Brown.
+Previous artists to headline and perform at the Ball include Hot Chocolate (1998), Roni Size (1999), Shy FX, DJ Hype, BodyRockers, Ninja Tune, Jools Holland, and the Scratch Perverts, as well as illusionist Derren Brown and entertainer and DJ Paul Chuckle.
 Profit from the event is donated to local, national and international charities.